kush-shah05/terraform/readme.md

-Basic Terrafrom Script To Initialize An EC2 Server On AWS.
+Basic Terrafrom Script To Initialize An EC2 Server On AWS